DarrickLeong/ansible_test_use_cases/ansible_navigator/README.md

   ansible-navigator doc ping
   ```
 ## ansible-navigator opening files on preferred editor
 You are able to configure the settings of ansible-navigator to open an output of a task in a preferred editor.
-If no configuration is done the default edirot will be ``vi``.
+If no configuration is done the default editor will be ``vi``.

+There is an option to see the output on the console instead of an editor as well.

 **For vscode**
 ```yaml